 Religious Education Courses

 Australian universities offer 3 main types of religion courses.
-Religious Studies, which you can study online, exposes students to the world's major religions.
+Religious Studies exposes students to the world's major religions.
 It is often completed as part of a broad liberal arts education.

 Religious Education is similar to Religious Studies but is designed for current or aspiring teachers who want to teach religion in schools.

 Theology and Ministry courses look at the practices and beliefs of a specific religion, often Christianity.
 They are generally meant for committed followers.

 If you are interested in studying religion, we have a list of religious studies courses available at Australian universities.

 Australian Religious Universities

 Australia has 3 religious universities.
 The Australian Catholic University is the biggest and is open to people of all faiths.
 The University of Notre Dame Australia is a private, Catholic university.
 The University of Divinity consists of a group of Christian denominated Theology and Ministry schools in Melbourne.

 For more detail see our profiles of Australia's religious universities.

 Many Christian schools in Australia belong to a wider association of Christian schools.
 These associations are focused on promoting Christian principles in school through a bible-based and Christ-centred curriculum.